Ubud Palace (Puri Saren Agung): Ubud Royal Palace In Bali

 The Ubud Palace

-The Ubud Royal Palace (also known as Puri Saren Agung) was an important building in the 1800s, when the top Balinese artists were flocking to Ubud to show off their skills.
+The Ubud Royal Palace, also known by its Indonesian name Puri Saren Agung, was an important building in the 1800s, when the top Balinese artists were flocking to Ubud to show off their skills.

 Don’t expect something huge and grand like Buckingham Palace.
 This is more of a mini palace, and you could walk through the whole thing in 15 minutes.